Latent Diffusion Model Based Denoising Receiver for 6G Semantic Communication: From Stochastic Differential Theory to Application: System Model and Problem Formulation

 We consider a semantic communication system that transmits high-level representations of source data through a noisy wireless channel, with the goal of reconstructing the intended semantic content at the receiver.
 Unlike traditional symbol-based communication systems, the focus here lies in end-to-end semantic fidelity rather than exact bit-level recovery.

-The end-to-end system comprises a source, a joint source–channel encoder, an additive white Gaussian noise (AWGN) channel, a denoising module, and a decoder.
+The end-to-end system comprises a source, a joint source–channel encoder, a fading channel with additive white Gaussian noise (AWGN), a denoising module, and a decoder.
 Let $\bm{x} \in \mathbb{R}^n$ denote the original source data.
 The source encoder, parameterized by $\bm{\phi}$, maps $\bm{x}$ into a compact semantic latent vector $\bm{z} \in \mathbb{R}^d$, with $d \ll n$, via

 where $f_{\bm{\phi}}: \mathbb{R}^n \to \mathbb{R}^d$ is typically realized by a variational autoencoder (VAE).
-The semantic latent vector $\bm{z}$ is transmitted over an AWGN channel, yielding the received representation
+The semantic latent vector $\bm{z}$ is transmitted over a fading channel with channel, yielding the received representation